alliedmodders/amtl/README.md

 * Integer alignment (useful for allocators or code generators).
 * KE\_DELETE and KE\_OVERRIDE which map to delete and override keywords if C++11 is available.

+### Moveable (am-moveable.h)

+Moveable<T> is a helper to emulate C++11 move semantics (rvalue references).
+A class can implement a move constructor like so:

+    class X
+    {
+     public:
+      X(Moveable<X> other)

+And a moveable value can be given like:

+    vector.append(Moveable<X>(value));

+Containers within AMTL all support move semantics; however, not all containers are moveable yet.
+If move semantics are critical for correctness or performance, it is wise to disallow copy construction entirely:

+    class X
+    {
+     ...
+     private:
+      X(const X &other) KE_DELETE;

 ### Thread Utilities (am-thread-utils.h)

 Thread utils provides access to common sychronization primitives: mutexes, condition variables,